Graceland plans in-person events during Elvis Week

-MEMPHIS, Tenn.
-(AP) — On the 44th anniversary of Elvis Presley's death, fans will get to celebrate the musician once again at the annual Elvis Week event in Memphis, Tennessee.
+MEMPHIS, Tenn. — On the 44th anniversary of Elvis Presley’s death, fans will get to celebrate the musician once again at the annual Elvis Week event in Memphis.

 Presley’s Graceland is preparing to host visitors and offer in-person events for Elvis Week from Aug.
 11 through Aug.
 17. Organizers said public health protocols will be in place, including the requirement of masks, temperature screenings and socially distanced seating.